 This face recognition model was developed by researchers at Facebook.
 The Facebook DeepFace algorithm was trained on a labeled dataset of four million faces belonging to over 4’000 individuals, which was the largest facial dataset at the time of release.
 The approach is based on a deep neural network with nine layers.

 The Facebook model achieves an accuracy of 97.35% (+/- 0.25%) on the LFW dataset benchmark.
-The researchers claim that the DeepFace Facebook algorithm will be closing the gap to human-level performance (97.53%) on the same dataset.
+The researchers claim that the DeepFace Facebook algorithm will close the gap to human-level performance (97.53%) on the same dataset.
 This indicates that DeepFace is sometimes more successful than human beings when performing face recognition tasks.

 How to use Facebook DeepFace: An easy way to use the Facebook face recognition algorithm is by using the similarly named DeepFace Library that contains the Facebook model.
 Read below how to